At a glance

 Part 4 of NIS, and Regulation 12 in particular, outlines the obligations for RDSPs.
-These include the requirements of an EU Commission Implementing Regulation, known as the ‘DSP Regulation’, which provides specifics on a number of areas.
+These include the requirements of an additional law, the ‘DSP Regulation’, which provides specifics on a number of areas.

 The primary requirement is detailed in Regulation 12(1).
 According to this, RDSPs must:

 ‘identify and take appropriate and proportionate measures to manage the risks posed to the security of network and information systems’

 According to Regulation 12(2), these measures must: